meilisearch/documentation/guides/main_concepts/indexes.md

 ## Synonyms

-A set of synonyms can be defined for an index.
 In your dataset, you may decide to create synonyms for words which have the same meaning.
+To do so, **a set of synonyms can be defined for an index**.
 Even though they are different, they should be treated similarly.
 If either of the associated words is searched, the same results shall be displayed.

 Since synonyms are linked to a given index, they won't apply to any other index on the same MeiliSearch instance.